greenblat/vlsimentor/assignments/15.round_robin/README.md

 `

 - Assume requests come in random order and frequency.
-- Some clocks are empty, some clocks have many requests.
+- Some clocks are have no requests, some clocks have many requests.
 - tip:  {requests,requests}